x

 Kristine Logan’s resignation comes a month after state and local leaders called for her to step aside.

-BRUNSWICK, Maine — The Midcoast Regional Redevelopment Authority (MRRA) announced the resignation of its executive director Kristine Logan on Thursday, although the Board of Trustees noted they'd rather Logan continue in her role.
+BRUNSWICK, Maine — The executive director of the Midcoast Regional Redevelopment Authority resigned Thursday, though its board of trustees noted they would rather Kristin Logan continue in her role.

 Logan’s resignation comes shortly after Brunswick town officials and state legislators called for her to step aside after a 2023 inspection report flagged deficiencies in the fire suppression system in Hangar 4 at the Brunswick Airport, which is where firefighting foam containing toxic PFAS chemicals spilled in August.
 Local leaders raised concerns about the transparency of MRRA’s response to the spill and expressed dwindling confidence in the agency’s management.

-Logan has been with MRRA for more than nine years and has served as executive director for the past almost three years.
+Logan has been with MRRA for more than nine years and has served as executive director for nearly three years.

-In a statement posted on MRRA’s website, the MRRA's Board of Trustees said they had "full confidence" in Logan's handling of the toxic chemical spill.
+In a statement posted on MRRA’s website, the board of trustees said they had "full confidence" in Logan's handling of the toxic chemical spill.

 In response to the resignation, MRRA Board of Directors Chair Nick Nichols issued a statement to NEWS CENTER Maine outlining the agency’s next priorities.
-Nichols reiterated that the top focus is finding a permanent solution to the use of aqueous film-forming foam (AFFF) foam at Brunswick Landing.
-He said MRRA will continue working with the Maine Department of Environmental Protection (DEP), the Environmental Protection Agency (EPA), the Navy, and local leaders to develop a fire suppression strategy that complies with legal standards.
+Nichols reiterated that the top focus is finding a permanent solution to the use of aqueous film-forming foam, or AFFF, at Brunswick Landing.
+He said MRRA will continue working with the Maine Department of Environmental Protection, the U.S. Environmental Protection Agency, the Navy, and local leaders to develop a fire suppression strategy that complies with legal standards.

 "During this transition period, the Board, the dedicated MRRA staff, and the future interim executive director will work closely together to keep moving forward," Nichols said.
 "Our commitment to finding replacement fire suppression systems for the hangars, and our current projects including upgrading roads and stormwater infrastructure, working to transfer the domestic water system, designing a customs facility, property sales, working with developers, and updating the airport Master Reuse Plan stay at the forefront, and we’ll ensure that our programs and services continue."